MahdiKeshavarz/DevOps/README.md

    Time-series database that’s suited for long-term data storage.
   ### 3.AWS:
    Supports a wide range of storage purposes, including relational and non-relational databases, a data warehouse for analytics, a time-series database, a ledger database to store transactions, and more.

- ## Next Steps: Evaluating Your DevOps Tools:
-  No matter where you are in your DevOps journey, it’s wise to re-evaluate the tools you’re using and identify where you can fine-tune.
-Think about the DevOps tools in the monitoring ecosystem as more than their capabilities; how you use them begins to define your habits, values, and work culture — and accordingly, the quality of your product or service and the value you bring to your users.
-  To learn more about how DevOps tools work together — and their place within the monitoring ecosystem — be sure to visit Bonsai, the Sensu asset index, where you can search and discover monitoring use cases as well as many of the above-mentioned solutions and integrations.